kaede0e/two-species-genome-comparison-pipeline/README.md

 ### Limitation of this pipeline
 -	relies on the quality of genome you have.
 Only chromosome-resolved genomes can be used as the input.
 -	The two species of interest must contain sufficient genomic region that is syntenic
--	requires appropriate amount of computational resource as shown:
+-	certain steps require appropriate amount of computational resource as shown:

 | Input genome (size)  | Step  | time required (hrs) | CPU memory (GB) |
 | :------------------- |:-----:| :------------------:| :-------------: |